Safeguarding and child protection: the essentials 2022/23

 Invite anyone who misses your September INSET to take this course, so you don't need to repeat your session again and again.
 Or, use it in September as a time-saving alternative to delivering our full INSET pack.

-It covers all the critical information from Keeping Children Safe in Education (KCSIE) 2022, part 1.
+It covers all the critical information from Keeping Children Safe in Education (KCSIE) 2023, part 1.
 By the end, your staff will know:

 • What safeguarding is, why it's important, and what their responsibilities are

-• Everything they need to about the 4 main types of abuse and safeguarding issues to be alert to
+• Everything they need to about the 4 main types of abuse and safeguarding issues to be alert to now

-• How to spot the signs that a child might be suffering abuse, or at risk of it
+• How to spot the signs that a child might be suffering abuse, or is at risk of it

 • What to do if they have any concerns about a child or a child tells them about abuse